emacsmirror/bufferfile/README.md

 ## Frequently asked questions

-### What is the difference between bufferfile and the built-in C-x C-j R and C-x C-j D?
+### What is the difference between bufferfile and the built-in rename-visited-file

+C-x C-j R and C-x C-j D?

 The `C-x C-j R` and `C-x C-j D` key bindings do not support renaming associated buffers, including indirect buffers (clones).